 But she cut me off with a slice of her hand and said, “No.”

 I clenched fists and stammered.
-“But what do you mean, ‘no’?
+“What do you mean, no?
 You’re—”

 She sliced at me again and said, “No, Avery.”
-Her lips were a flat, angry line, but her hands trembled, a rare show of weakness—I’d take it—but what could I say or do?
-If I tried hugging her, she’d read it as a lame ruse and choke-slam me through the coffee table.
+Her lips were a flat, angry line, but her hands trembled—and what could I say or do?
+If I tried hugging her, she’d power-bomb me through the coffee table.
+Beneath her meanness she was bony, lonesome, and weak.
+Everybody knew that much.
+But she didn’t need a soothing hand or kind words—she needed to feel strong.
+Strong enough for herself; strong enough for my nephew or niece.

-If we wrestled, and she went into early labor, I’d never live it down.

-Yell wouldn’t respect a soft, sensible approach, so I ripped that blunt and schemed as a lunar belt of magazines and musty socks soared overhead.
-Yell snapped her fingers in my face and hollered—puff, puff, pass, shit-head!—and I got it.
+A lunar belt of magazines and musty socks soared overhead as I ripped the blunt and schemed.
+Yell snapped her fingers in my face and hollered “Puff, puff, pass, shit-head!”
+And then I got it.

 I stubbed out the blunt and said, “I’ll play you for it.”

-Yell crossed her arms and said, “what the fuck you mean you’ll ‘play me for it’?”
+Yell crossed her arms and said, “What the fuck you mean you’ll play me for it?”

-I told her, “Shit, like I just said.
+I told her, “Like I just said.
 I’ll play you for it.”
 I opened my hands and beckoned.
 “C’mon, Hot Hands.
 You win, and you do whatever.
 I win, and I get to pick the name.”

 She tried to snarl, but her eyes were wet and unconvincing.
 “Boy, don’t play—”